 Rich Imagery and Contrast

 Another one of our own fantasy author websites.
 Davis’s audiobook series is his most popular, best-selling item.
-We showcased this front and centre with an immediate link to learn more and purchase.
-Next we featured all of his books across his 2 series with short blurbs and links to their own in-depth book pages also with links to purchase of course.
+We showcased this front and center with an immediate link to learn more and purchase.
+Next, we featured all of his books across his 2 series with short blurbs and links to their own in-depth book pages also with links to purchase of course.

 Davis’s About page is really one of my favorite parts of the site.
 We made it seem like he was standing in front of a dramatic landscape with a just noticeable dragon flying past in the background.
 A fancy scroll effect makes it seem like he’s in the foreground and gives this page a dynamic, alive feeling.

-We really went to town on making his world maps page amazing.
-His maps are fully zoomable and scrollable, just like google maps are!
+We really went to town to make his world maps page amazing.
+His maps are fully zoomable and scrollable, just like Google Maps are!
 So readers can intimately study the details of his world and easily track the journeys taken by his characters.

 One of Davis’s main objectives was to increase fan engagement.
-To achieve this we added email sign up forms on virtually every page.
-To entice signups further we added the first 6 chapters of his eBook and first 4 chapters of his audiobook for the first book in his first series.
+To achieve this we added email sign-up forms on virtually every page.
+To entice signups further we added the first 6 chapters of his eBook and the first 4 chapters of his audiobook for the first book in his first series.
 This is really the perfect first offering because if they’re hooked after this they become book buyers and readers.
-This is easily encouraged with automated follow up emails to subscribers making it easy to do precisely that.
+This is easily encouraged with automated follow-up emails to subscribers making it easy to do precisely that.